 Also, if you need special accommodations like extra time with tests or audio books, you’ll work with our director of learning services to put these supports in place.
 You’ll have to be evaluated to be sure you’re eligible and to help us understand how best to help you, but our director of learning services will work closely with your teachers, recommending and helping to implement the accommodations.

 The Learning Center is located in the Mollie Dodd Anderson Library.
-For more information email our Director of Learning Services Avis Leverett or call him at 215.579.6771.
+For more information email our Director of Learning Services Minnie Lee or call 215.579.6771.